jkomoros/boardgame/server/README.md

 Run

 ```
-gsutil -m rsync -r . gs://<your-bucket-name>/static
+gsutil -m rsync -r . gs://www.mydomain.com/static
 ```

-Now you can access the files at https://<your-bucket-name>.storage.googleapis.com/static/index.html .
+If you were to not use a domain backed bucket you can access the files at https://<your-bucket-name>.storage.googleapis.com/static/index.html .
 (Note that although the files are also available at https://storage.googleapis.com/<your-bucket-name>/static/index.html, the page won't work because index.html needs to use an absolute path to get to sub-resources.)
+However, you can't set an errHandler except on domain-backed buckets.

-_TODO: describe how to deploy_
+_TODO: describe how to deploy api_